bparanj/crystal/electronics/outline.md

 Upon completion of this module the student will be able to:

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

-As an expert in electronics explain  in a concise mannner for a beginner to electronics.
-Provide formulas after explaining the reasoning behind the formula.

 Define electric current.
 Describe electron flow and conventional flow.
 Discuss electric potential and voltage.